mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 ### for

 `for` is a useful way of iterating through items in a list.
-It can be any list of strings, but it\'s particularly useful for iterating through a file list.
+It can be any list of strings, but it's particularly useful for iterating through a file list.
 The following example iterates through all of the files in the directory *myfiles* and creates a backup file for each one.
-(It would choke on any directories, but let\'s keep the example simple and not test for whether the file is a directory.) ⁞\
+(It would choke on any directories, but let's keep the example simple and not test for whether the file is a directory.) ⁞

     for filename in myfiles/*
     do